 Established in 1966, the MGE Foundation is our philanthropic arm.
 Support from the Foundation helps our local organizations improve lives today and the lives of future generations by working to preserve the long-term health and vitality of our community.
 In the last five years, the Foundation has given more than \$8.7 million to more than 400 community organizations.
-In 2023 alone, the Foundation contributed more than \$1.6 million to more than 200 local organizations serving environment and health, culture and enrichment, equity and inclusion, youth and education, and community service-oriented initiatives.
+In 2023 alone, the Foundation contributed more than \$1.6 million to more than 200 local organizations.